Vectorial1024/laravel-process-async/README.md

 - Restrictions from `laravel/serializable-closure` apply (see [their README](https://github.com/laravel/serializable-closure))
 - Hands-off execution: no built-in result-checking, check the results yourself (e.g. via database, file cache, etc)

+This library internally uses an Artisan command to run the async code, which is similar to Laravel 11 [Concurrency](https://laravel.com/docs/11.x/concurrency).

 ## Why should I want this?
 This library is very helpful for these cases:
-- You want a minimal-setup async for easy vertical scaling
+- You want a cross-platform minimal-setup async for easy vertical scaling
 - You want to start quick-and-dirty async tasks right now (e.g. prefetching resources, pinging remote, etc.)
   - Best is if your task only has very few lines of code
 - Laravel 11 [Concurrency](https://laravel.com/docs/11.x/concurrency) is too limiting; e.g.:
   - You want to do something else while waiting for results
+  - You want to conveniently limit the max (real) execution time of the concurrent tasks
+- And perhaps more!

 Of course, if you are considering extreme scaling (e.g. Redis queues in Laravel, multi-worker clusters, etc.) or guaranteed task execution, then this library is obviously not for you.